ebower42/CumberbatchNameGenerator/README.md

 You have two ways to download the voice files.
 Whichever way you choose, make sure they are in the directory specified by the `PIPER_VOICES_DIR` environment variable.
-Additionally, make sure you have the `PIPER_VOICE` environment variable set to whichever voice you choose.
+Additionally, make sure you have the `PIPER_VOICE` environment variable set to the ID of whichever voice you choose.
 #### Download Using the `piper` Python Package
 If you have the `piper` package installed, you can run